kirame09/sparkpost-api-documentation/services/transmissions.md

 # Group Transmissions
 <a name="transmissions-api"></a>

 A transmission is a collection of messages belonging to the same campaign.
 It is also known as a mailing.
-The Transmissions API provides the means to manage transmissions.
+The Transmissions API provides the means to create and manage transmissions - to send messages.
 Messages in the transmissions are generated and sent to a specified list of recipients using a specified message template.
 The recipient list can be a stored list created using the Recipient Lists API, or it can be created "inline" as part of a transmission.
 Similarly, the message template can be a stored template created using the Templates API, or it can be created "inline" as part of a transmission.
 Messages are generated for the transmission for all specified recipients using the message template and performing substitution of data as necessary.

 In addition, engagement tracking options can be set in the transmission to track message opens and clicks.